google/comprehensive-rust/src/bare-metal/useful-crates/zerocopy.md

 * Attempting to derive `FromBytes` for these types would fail, because `RequestType` doesn't use all possible u32 values as discriminants, so not all byte patterns are valid.
 * `zerocopy::byteorder` has types for byte-order aware numeric primitives.
+* Run the example with `cargo run` under `src/bare-metal/useful-crates/zerocopy-example/`.
+(It won't run in the Playground because of the crate dependency.)

 </details>